Personal Zero Trust: Securing Your Digital Life

 1. Identity Verification (Strong Authentication)

 Your identity is your primary perimeter.
-Implement robust authentication methods for all your accounts:
+Implement robust authentication methods for all your accounts by enabling Multi-Factor Authentication (MFA) everywhere, using unique strong passwords with a password manager, and leveraging biometrics where available and secure.

 2. Device Hygiene and Security